justmorales/myshell/README.md

 will test for an edge case of running echo over and over

 how to compile
+MAKE TESTS
-to make an executable
+will run all of the tests we have above to make an executable
 MAKE
 to clean your executable and prep for making an executable